Planning a trip to Keble College, Oxford? Here’s what you need to know before you visit one of Oxford’s most esteemed colleges.

 Regardless of any different views of the college, what we can say for sure is that Keble is striking and has made a real name for itself in history.

 Notable Alumni of Keble College

-The Alumni of Keble College are pretty hefty, there’s a lot of them and there’s some amazing ones.
+The Alumni of Keble College are pretty hefty, there are a lot of them and there are some amazing ones.
 Interestingly, a lot of creatives, actors, writers and change makers.

 Leslie Banks, English stage and screen actor was one of them (and we really love him).
 He’s now remembered for playing menacing characters in the 1930s and 1940s, but was also incredibly versatile and acted in more traditional plays.